Use this mental model cut to the heart of a problem, the most likely explanation, and the base assumptions.

 IN YOUR LATTICEWORK.

-This model has close affinities with First Principles.
+This model has close affinities with First Principles and the Feynman Technique.
 Also, view Hanlon's Razor to see how this model can apply to social relationships and people that annoy or offend you.
 It could also be considered to be part of the Scientific Method, in terms of identifying and challenging your assumptions as part of testing hypotheses.

 And, when Occam's Razor doesn't manage to cut complexity, you might consider Divide and Conquer to break down the problem; Probabilistic Thinking to consider the greys; and/or the Cynefin Framework to help navigate complexity.

 AND, JUST FOR FUN...

 When considering several possible explanations, consider which one has more, or the most significant assumptions.
 Ask yourself if there are other explanations with fewer assumptions.

 Keep It Simple Stupid.
 We couldn't resist referencing this classic mental model as a pithy reminder to help bring Occam's Razor to life.